JetBrains/jpa-buddy-documentation/faq/faq.md

 * DTO generation and MapStruct/ModelMapper support.

 In addition, we provide a few ways to get JPA Buddy license **for free**:
-1. Follow us on Twitter, send us a private message, and get one month for free!
+1. Follow us on <a href="https://twitter.com/JPABuddy" target="blank">Twitter</a>, send us a private message, and get one month for free!
-2. If you have 500+ Twitter subscribers, share our tweets 3-4 times this month and get the next month of free use!
+2. If you have 500+ <a href="https://twitter.com/JPABuddy" target="blank">Twitter</a> subscribers, share our tweets 3-4 times this month and get the next month of free use!
 3. Report a severe bug or share a great idea that makes it to our roadmap, and we'll reward you!
-4. Write about JPA Buddy or create a YouTube video, and receive our heartfelt thanks!
+4. Write about JPA Buddy or create a <a href="https://www.youtube.com/c/JPABuddy" target="blank">YouTube</a> video, and receive our heartfelt thanks!
-1. Still don't follow us on <a href="https://twitter.com/JPABuddy" target="blank">Twitter</a>?
-Subscribe, send a private message to us and we will grant you one month free!
-2. Has more than 500 subscribers on <a href="https://twitter.com/JPABuddy" target="blank">Twitter</a> and share our tweets 3-4 times per month?
-Let us know via the contact form on our website, because you definitely deserve the next month of free use!
-3. Reported a severe bug?
-Shared great ideas that become a part of our roadmap?
-We will not leave you without a present!
-4. Published an article about JPA Buddy or recorded a <a href="https://www.youtube.com/c/JPABuddy" target="blank">YouTube</a> video?
-Be sure, our big thanks are going to find you!

 ## Does JPA Buddy collect any personal information from users?